imkhalidgad/Hospital-System/README.md

    • Define user requirements and system functionalities.

 2. Design Phase:
   • Craft comprehensive software diagrams for visual representation and understanding.
   • Entity Relationship Diagram (ERD)
   • Schema
   • Use Case Diagram
   • Sequence Diagram
   • Activity Diagram
   • Class Diagram
   • Context Diagram
   • Data Flow Diagram (DFD)
-     • the all diagrams and requirement of project are in: [Link](https://lnkd.in/dRqEVbPG)
+  • All diagrams and requirements of the project can be found here: [Link](https://lnkd.in/dRqEVbPG)

 3. Implementation:
    • Develop the user interface using Java Swing GUI with event handling.